Auxiliary Tasks and Exploration Enable ObjectNav: Results

 where $S_i$ is a binary indicator of success on episode $i$, $l_i$ is length of optimal path, and $p_i$ is length of agent path.
 We evaluate checkpoints every ${\sim}4$M frames and report metrics from the checkpoint with the highest SPL on~\textsc{val}.

 \xhdr{Auxiliary Tasks and Exploration produce an effective \objnav agent}.
 We compare against results from the Habitat Challenge 2020 leaderboard in~\tableref{tab:primary}.
 We first note the large drop from \textsc{val} to \textsc{test-std} (\eg -14\% success in row 1).
-Since we cannot access the test split, we conjecture that the splits were randomly sampled such that the 9 test scenes were disproportionately challenging.\footnote{\ie Due to the relatively small number of validation and test scenes, a distribution shift between the two is reasonable and unsurprising.} While other works do not highlight this shift, we note that even agents with strong priors (rows 6, 7) have high performance variance, \eg 5\% success gaps between the two test splits (\textsc{test-std}, \textsc{test-challenge} \citep{habitat_challenge2020}).
+Since we cannot access the test split, we conjecture that the splits were randomly sampled such that the 9 test scenes were disproportionately challenging.\footnote{ Distribution shift is expected given small \textsc{val, test} splits.} While other works do not highlight this shift, we note that even agents with strong priors (rows 6, 7) have high performance variance, \eg 5\% success gaps between the two test splits (\textsc{test-std}, \textsc{test-challenge} \citep{habitat_challenge2020}).
 We provide additional commentary and check for agent biases in~\secref{sec:agent_stats}.

-Using RedNet segm.~directly (\ie without tuning with RedNet segm.~, row 1), our 4-action agent reaches 19.9\% success (+11\% relative gain over prior best, row 1 vs 8).
-This agent triples the performance of the E2E baseline, which ``solved'' \pointnav (row 7).
-We tune this agent with RedNet segm.~for an additional 10M frames to account for the ground-truth-to-RedNet distribution shift, but surprisingly performance \emph{drops} (row 1 vs 2).
+Using RedNet segm.~directly (\ie zero-shot transfer from GT~, row 1), the 4-action agent reaches 19.9\% success (+11\% relative over prior best, row 1 vs 8).
+This is 3x the performance of the E2E baseline that is rewarded for approaching a goal, a method which ``solved'' \pointnav (row 7).

+We tune the 4-action agent with RedNet segm.~for an additional 10M frames to account for the ground-truth-to-RedNet distribution shift, but surprisingly performance \emph{drops} (row 1 vs 2).
 Conversely, the 6-action agent which initially performs worse than the 4-action agent (row 1 vs 3) overtakes the 4-action agent after finetuning with RedNet (row 2 vs 4).
 We analyze this reversal in~\secref{sec:gt_results}.
 Though these tuned agents match in \textsc{val} (row 1 vs 4), the 6-action agent improves on \textsc{test-std}, to 24.5\%, +37\% relative over prior state-of-the-art (row 4 vs 8).

 However, both 4 and 6-Action agents are less efficient than prior methods (SPL column).
 Qualitative examination of these agents indicate they prefer to wander around goals for some time before stopping at them correctly, likely due to the exploration reward.
 After finetuning on the sparse \objnav reward through tethered training, SPL rises and Success falls (row 3 vs 5).
 We show the Success drop is likely due to reduced exploration in~\secref{sec:sparse_exp}.
 Nonetheless, after tuning this agent on RedNet, we achieve +0.6\% (+8\% relative) over state of the art SPL (row 6 vs 9).